Yamato-Security/hayabusa/doc/AboutRuleCreation-English.md

 </Event>
 ````````````

-To deal with this problem, you can specify the value specified for `Name` in the eventkey instead of `Data`.
-For example, if you want to use `SubjectUserName` and `SubjectDomainName` in the EventData as a condition of the rule, you can describe it as follows:
+To deal with this problem, you can specify the value assigned in `Data Name`.
+For example, if you want to use `SubjectUserName` and `SubjectDomainName` in the EventData as a condition of a rule, you can describe it as follows:

 ``````
 detection:
     selection:
+        Channel: System
         EventID: 7040
-        Channel: System
         Event.EventData.SubjectUserName: hayabusa
         Event.EventData.SubjectDomainName: DESKTOP-HAYBUSA
+    condition: selection
 ``````

-### Special patterns in EventData
+### Abnormal patterns in EventData
-Some of the tags nested in EventData do not have a Name attribute.
+Some of the tags nested in `EventData` do not have a `Name` attribute.

 ``````
 <Event xmlns='http://schemas.microsoft.com/win/2004/08/events/event'>